AlexGromov63/AIUnityTest/README.md

 # AIUnityTest
 This is a simple unity project.
-In this project capsule have an AI and moving on map.
+In this project a red capsule with a simple AI goes to some points, passing by obstacles.